Roy-lab/graph-representation-learning/README.md

     This file is used by labels learned from the DeepWalk algorithm.
 It utilizes the filtered unweighted undirected graphs.
 - `IDTONAME_OHMNET.py` \
     This file is used by labels learned from the Ohmnet algorithm.
 Since we need to align nodes with same literal IDs across mutliple graphs, we iterate through all nodes in all networks and assign each unique node a novel numerial ID.
 After we get the cluster labels, we have to match those with correct node literal IDs.

-## Ohmnet specific scripts
-- `Ohmnet_Extract.py` \
-    This python script reads all the weighted graphs in edgelist format, extracts unique nodes across all network layers and assigns a new numerical ID to each node.
-The corresponding edgelist and node ID list are stored in the same folder.

 # Running different node embedding algorithms
 Below, we describe usage scripts on RoadMap project cell lines which can be found in [here](RoadMap_Networks/Data/RoadMap_Networks)